-- 1. Existing service entrance shall be a minimum capacity of 100 amps and be in good condition and sized to safely service all outlets, fixtures and appliances proposed to remain or be newly installed during the rehab.
+- Existing service entrance shall be a minimum capacity of 100 amps and be in good condition and sized to safely service all outlets, fixtures and appliances proposed to remain or be newly installed during the rehab.
 Essential motors requiring 240 volts must have a separate dedicated circuit and outlet.
-All electrical modifications or updates must meet current code requirements. - 2.
-Open circuit breakers, knockouts and/or gaps in the electrical panel, junction boxes, and other fixtures must be properly capped/blanked. - D. Lighting: Every habitable room must be provided with a light fixture or one outlet controlled by a wall switch.
+All electrical modifications or updates must meet current code requirements. - Open circuit breakers, knockouts and/or gaps in the electrical panel, junction boxes, and other fixtures must be properly capped/blanked. - D. Lighting: Every habitable room must be provided with a light fixture, or one outlet controlled by a wall switch.
 All new light fixtures must be LED Energy Star Compliant.
-Avoid installing high-end lighting fixtures. - 1.
-Stairways within dwelling units must have at least one light controlled by a three-way switch; common stairways and hallways, three-way switches or automatic switching devices. - 2.
+Avoid installing high-end lighting fixtures. - Stairways within dwelling units must have at least one light controlled by a three-way switch; common stairways and hallways, three-way switches or automatic switching devices. - 2.
 All exterior stairs must have a light fixture. - 3.
-The dining area shall be provided with a ceiling light fixture. - 4.
-Bathrooms shall have ceiling light fixture, medicine cabinet light fixture and exhaust fan.
-A GFI duplex convenience outlet is to be located close to sink. - 5.
-Kitchens shall be equipped with at least one overhead light fixture and one light fixture located above the sink area. - 6.
-Walk in closets and apartment laundry closet areas should be equipped with an overhead light fixture - 7.
+The dining area shall be provided with a ceiling light fixture. - Bathrooms shall have ceiling light fixture, medicine cabinet light fixture and exhaust fan.
+A GFI duplex convenience outlet is to be located close to sink. - Kitchens shall be equipped with at least one overhead light fixture and one light fixture located above the sink area. - Walk in closets and apartment laundry closet areas should be equipped with an overhead light fixture. - 7.
 Use efficient outdoor LED light fixtures. - 8.
-Interior and exterior building and site lighting shall be controlled by photocells or timers and must be designed using dark sky light fixtures and shields to minimize light pollution.

-- 9. Building security flood lights should be equipped with motion sensors with photocell timers. - 10.
-Site pole lights shall be residential in character and scale. - E. Phone Connection: Pre-wire for telephone service in accordance with the current regulations of the utility company.
+Interior and exterior building and site lighting shall be controlled by photocells or timers and must be designed using dark sky light fixtures and shields to minimize light pollution. - Building security flood lights should be equipped with motion sensors with photocell timers. - 10.
+Site pole lights shall be residential in character and scale. - 11.
+The use of low voltage wiring for LED lighting is acceptable. - E. Phone Connection: Pre-wire for telephone service in accordance with the current regulations of the utility company.
 The pre-wiring shall include the installation of terminal boxes and interconnects resulting in a system ready for operation.
 Provide a minimum of one phone jack in each dwelling unit and management office(s). - F. Cable Connection: Install rough wiring and jacks for CATV outlets in each dwelling unit living room, all bedrooms, management office and in the Community Room, if one is provided.
+Cable services provided to developments must have broadband capability compatible with the most current federal upload and download feed standards.